The Three Graces 💚 Parma

 Gianluca was thinking about Correggio's Assumption, which he'd seen that morning, high in the dome of the cathedral.
 He remembered the flood of angels, radiant beneath the Empyrean.

 Overlooking the perfect pinpoints beneath their grey sheet of cloud, he saw a faint white aura emanate from the top of Lucia's head.
-It was like a spot-lit mist, frozen in space.

 Lucia pressed the home button and started to write.